DataCanvasIO/YLearn/docs/source/sub/inter_model/ce_interpreter.rst

 CEInterpreter
 *************

-For the CATE :math:`\tau(v)` estimated by a estimator model, e.g., double machine learning model, :class:`CEInterpreter` interprets the result by building a decision tree to model the relationships between :math:`\tau(v)` and the covariates :math:`v`.
+For the CATE :math:`\tau(v)` estimated by an estimator model, e.g., double machine learning model, :class:`CEInterpreter` interprets the results by building a decision tree to model the relationships between :math:`\tau(v)` and the covariates :math:`v`.
 Then one can use the decision rules of the fitted tree model to analyze :math:`\tau(v)`.